Dyalog/ullu/readme.md

 Just as the owl represents both wisdom and foolishness the QA also has a dual nature of being wise and dumb at the same time.

 ## ⬇ Usage

+You can use ullu in a dyalog session on any supported operating system.

 ### Quick Run